 Hentoff was a columnist and staff writer with The Village Voice for 51 years, from 1957 until 2008.
 A jazz expert, Hentoff writes on music for The Wall Street Journal and Jazz Times.

-Hentoff has lectured at many colleges, universities, law schools, elementary, middle and high schools, and has taught courses in journalism and the Constitution at Princeton University and New York University.
-Mr. Hentoff serves on the Board of Advisors of the Foundation for Individual Rights in Education (F.I.R.E.) and is on the steering committee of the Reporters’ Committee for the Freedom of the Press.
+Hentoff has lectured at many colleges; universities; law schools; and elementary, middle, and high schools and has taught courses in journalism and the Constitution at Princeton University and New York University.
+Hentoff serves on the board of advisers of the Foundation for Individual Rights in Education (F.I.R.E.) and is on the steering committee of the Reporters’ Committee for the Freedom of the Press.
 A native of Boston, he was awarded a Guggenheim Fellowship in education and was a Fulbright Fellow at the Sorbonne in Paris in 1950.
-He did graduate work at Harvard University, received his B.A. with highest honors from Northeastern University and was awarded an honorary doctorate of law from Northeastern in 1985.
+He did graduate work at Harvard University, received his BA with highest honors from Northeastern University, and was awarded an honorary doctorate of law from Northeastern in 1985.